WJSoftware/wj.Ocelot.Configuration/README.md

 > Configuration package that builds Ocelot route configurations for microservices in a way that allows easy
 > per-environment overrides.

+# Your Feedback Is Important!

+This package is in its early stages.
+We would like to hear about the most common configured and overridden properties of the Ocelot configuration.
+Please take just 2 minutes of your time to visit this [issue in Github](https://github.com/WJSoftware/wj.Ocelot.Configuration/issues/1) to tell us about your Ocelot configuration needs.

 # Quickstart

 1. Install the nuget package.
 2. Create a class that inherits from `GatewayRoutes`.
-3. Add one property per microservice of type `OcelotRouteGroup<MicroSvcRoute>`.
+3. Add one property per microservice of type `OcelotRouteGroup<OcelotRoute>`.
 4. Open your `appsettings.json` file and add a new section for your Ocelot configuration.
 5. Inside this new section, follow the new arrangement to configure Ocelot (see example below).
 6. Add the Ocelot configuration to the configuration builder.

 ## Quickstart Details

 Install the package using your preferred method.
-For example, using the `dotnet` cli:
+For example, using the `dotnet` CLI:

 ```powershell
 dotnet add package wj.Ocelot.Configuration